- 1 What is stress?

 The vision is accentuated with the dilation of the pupils of the eyes.

-The metabolism is accelerated by the incorporation of a greater quantity of glucose in the blood, when the liver releases its stored reserves in it.
+The metabolism is accelerated by the incorporation of a greater quantity of glucose in the blood, when the liver releases its stored reserves.

 This increased metabolism leads to increased sweating.
 The sweat will serve to refresh the accelerated body.